marceloes/dapr-workshop/Assignment07/README.md

 To get step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).

+## Unit tests

+Run the Unit tests in the `test/Assignment07` folder to see if you have correctly stood up & modified the Dapr services.
+After modifying the services, make sure each one is running.
+Finally, open each test project and execute `dotnet test`.

 ## Final solution

 Congratulations, you have reached the end of the hands-on assignments!
 If you haven't been able to do all the assignments, go to [this repository](https://github.com/robvet/dapr-workshop-complete) for the end result.